 Ph.D., Communication and Information, Kent State University

-Dr. Freeburg prioritizes availability to students, understanding the importance of individualized learning.
+Freeburg prioritizes availability to students, understanding the importance of individualized learning.
 He also encourages critical engagement with course materials and concepts.
-He teaches Introduction to Information Literacy and Knowledge Management.
+He teaches courses in information literacy, knowledge management, and information science theory.

-Dr. Freeburg met his wife during his time in a public relations band he played in while in college.
+Freeburg met his wife during his time in a public relations band he played in while in college.
 He played drums and keys, while his wife was a singer.
 They both still enjoy and play music, and travel to the beach as often as possible.
-They are big sports fans, and they actually enjoy doing yard work.
-They have a little dog named Callie who, unfortunately for her, is a lot like Dr. Freeburg.
-They also recently rescued a dog from a Columbia shelter named Barley.
+They have a daughter and two small dogs.